Contact: Pat Jacobs 889-5174

-More than 500 quilts will be on display in 2017.
+More than 500 quilts will be on display.
 Vendors in the Historical Village and other special events are all part of the day.

 The first “featured quilter” was honored in 2007.
-This year’s featured quilter is Carol Hanson, a Eureka native who spent 26 years teaching in the town’s public school system before retiring to spend more time quilting.
+In 2017, the featured quilter was Carol Hanson, a Eureka native who spent 26 years teaching in the town’s public school system before retiring to spend more time quilting.
 “I have dabbled a bit in design and have had several designs published in nationally known magazines,” she says, “but my greatest enjoyment comes from just looking at my stash and deciding what I want to make next. “

 If you are a quilter or someone who enjoys seeing beautifully crafted work, or just someone looking for a great way to spend a Saturday in northwest Montana, be sure to stop by the Eureka Montana Quilt Show.
 Bring your camera, as there are some great opportunities to capture this spectacular happening in the Tobacco Valley.